tyler-w-medlin/SCoRe/README.md

     - This was tested on the Ubuntu distribution
 2. Follow the above steps for Linux environment.

-***The tutorial to download the Ubuntu Linux subsystem can be found on the microsoft documentation of how to install a linux subsystem.
+***The tutorial to download the Ubuntu Linux subsystem can be found on the microsoft documentation website.
 Here is a link to that tutorial: https://docs.microsoft.com/en-us/windows/wsl/install-win10***

 ### ERRORs